Are you going on holiday to Hungary soon? In this post, I’ve outlined some of the fun things to do in Budapest you must not miss.

-Known as the Champs Élysées of the east, Adrássy Avenue is a boulevard where your shopping spree should begin and end; the famous street also has some of Budapest’s lovely cafés, restaurants, and luxury boutiques.
-Notable for its neo-renaissance architectures, this street, is recognized as Word Heritage Site.
+Known as the Champs Élysées of the east, Andrássy Avenue is a boulevard where your shopping in Budapest should begin and end; the famous street also has some of Budapest’s lovely cafés, restaurants, and luxury boutiques.
+Notable for its neo-renaissance architectures, this street is recognized as World Heritage Site.

-In general, in this street, along you’ll find a lot of fun things to do in Budapest that you should not miss, that’s why I listed down this street on its own.
+In general, in this street, you’ll find a lot of interesting must do in Budapest you should not miss, that’s why I listed down this street on its own.
 Some of the notable sites you’ll stumble upon in here are the following:

 - Hungarian State Opera

 Of course, apart from these, you’ll also stumble upon many awesome restaurants to eat and as well cafés.
 Plus, if your shopping mode is on (I’m talking to you ladies), then you’re in for a good treat.

 Read also: Top 9 Best Wine Countries in Europe

 The Shoes on the Danube Bank

 The Shoes on the Danube Bank is an art installation created by a Hungarian sculptor called Gyula Pauer, and it is meant to be a memorial for those unfortunate people who got killed by the Danube Bank.